evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Plaid/_index.md

 ---
 title: Tesla Model S Plaid
 linktitle: "Model S Plaid"
 description: "Tesla Model S Plaid is an all-electric sedan with a WLTP range of up to 600 km (373 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true